 There are many sustainable options across the Michiana area, our favorites are highlighted below.

-The Energy Office seeks to make a positive impact on energy consumption and usage throughout South Bend and focuses on several key components including: Renewable Energy, Building Efficiency, Transportation Efficiency and Innovation, Municipal Regulation, Recycling and Waste Management.
+The city of South Bend Office of Sustainability seeks to make a positive impact on energy consumption and usage throughout South Bend and focuses on several key components including: Renewable Energy, Building Efficiency, Transportation Efficiency and Innovation, Municipal Regulation, Recycling, and Waste Management.

 The Center for a Sustainable Future at IU South Bend

 The Center for a Sustainable Future is taking the lead role in further turning IU South Bend into the ideal green campus: one that has turned itself into a learning organization in which every person on campus understands the basic principles of sustainability and are putting them into practice one step at a time.

 Need to recycle something and you aren’t sure how or where to do it?
 This page provides information on many of the most troublesome recyclables and where you can take them.